Trump’s developer friend Stanley Chera dies of coronavirus

 Trump had spoken at recent White House briefings about a friend who had fallen ill with the virus, which has killed more than 20,600 Americans as of midday Sunday, according to Johns Hopkins University.

-Trump first spoke about his friend as he described the “viciousness” of the disease on March 29.
+Trump first spoke about his friend on March 29 as he described the “viciousness” of the disease.

 “I had a friend who went to a hospital the other day.
-He’s a little older, and he’s heavy, but he’s tough person,” Trump said.
+He’s a little older, and he’s heavy, but he’s (a) tough person,” Trump said.
 “And he went to the hospital, and a day later, he’s in a coma … he’s not doing well.”

 “The speed and the viciousness, especially if it gets the right person, it’s horrible.
 It’s really horrible,” he said.

-The president, who is 73, alluded next to having “friends” who were ill.
+The president, who is 73, alluded a day later to having “friends” who were ill.

 “I have some friends that are unbelievably sick,” Trump said.
 “We thought they were going in for a mild stay.
 And, in one case, he’s unconscious — in a coma.
 And you say, ‘How did that happen?’”

-Trump had left the impression that having personally knowing someone who had become sick with COVID-19, the disease the virus causes, had influenced his decisions about how to handle the outbreak.
+Trump had left the impression that having personally known someone who became sick with COVID-19, the disease the virus causes, had influenced his decisions about how to handle the outbreak.

 But asked at a later briefing whether his friend’s case had marked a turning point in his thinking, Trump said it had not because he had been seeing the statistics and the rising case numbers.

-“He’s sort of central casting for what we’re talking about, and it hit him very hard,” Trump said April 1.
+“He’s sort of central casting for what we’re talking about, and it hit him very hard,” Trump said of Chera on April 1.
 “I’ve never seen anything like it.”

-Trump called out his friend and campaign donor at a 2019 rally in Grand Rapids, Michigan, describing him as “one of the biggest builders and real estate people in the world.”
+Trump called out his friend and campaign donor at a 2019 rally in Grand Rapids, Michigan, as “one of the biggest builders and real estate people in the world.”

 “He’s a great guy, and he’s been with me from the beginning,” Trump said.